jsaveta/Lance/readme.txt

 Distribution :
 -------------------------------------------------------------------------

-The benchmark test driver is distributed as a jar file : ldimbench-base.jar.
+The benchmark test driver is distributed as a jar file : lance-base.jar.

 In the datasets_and_ontologies/datasets folder the user must place the reference datasets and in the datasets_and_ontologies/ontologies